MEET STEPHANIE

 Abstract geometric design with overlapping semi-circles and arches in pastel purple, dark blue, and mustard yellow on black background.

-So you want to let go of guilt, stop performing for other people’s approval, and finally feel safe in your body again… but you’re stuck in shame, fear, and old stories that tell you you’re too much, not enough, or doing it all wrong.
+You want to let go of guilt, stop performing for other people’s approval, and finally feel safe in your body again… but you’re stuck in shame, fear, and old stories that tell you you’re too much, not enough, or doing it all wrong.

 You’re not broken, and you’re not alone.
 I’m here to help you unlearn the shame, rebuild self-trust, and reconnect with the person you were always meant to be.